MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/quickstarts/xamarin-ios/index.md

 # Build a Xamarin.iOS app with Azure Mobile Apps

 This tutorial shows you how to add a cloud-based backend service to an iOS mobile app by using Xamarin.iOS and an Azure mobile apps backend.
-You will create both a new mobile app backend and a simple *Todo list* app that stores app data in Azure.
+You'll create both a new mobile app backend and a simple *Todo list* app that stores app data in Azure.

 You must complete this tutorial before other Xamarin.iOS tutorials using the Mobile Apps feature in Azure App Service.